Thursday, May 21, 2026

 Best Chess Openings for Beginners: 5 Simple Systems That Actually Work

-The best chess opening for a beginner is one you can understand and use immediately — not one that requires memorizing 20 moves of theory.
+The best chess opening for a beginner is one you can understand and use immediately, not one that requires memorizing 20 moves of theory.
 This guide covers 5 simple opening systems that teach correct principles, reward tactical play, and stay effective as you improve past your first 100 games.
+If you'd rather skim a curated shortlist of beginner-friendly systems with one-click training, visit our openings for beginners landing page.
 For players already at club level, see: Best Chess Openings for Club Players (1200-1800).

 What Makes an Opening Good for Beginners?